 Walmart logo

-The Walmart Foundation has committed up to $250,000 in grants to Hawaii Community Foundation and Lahui Foundation to support disaster relief and long-term recovery across Hawaii, following a series of severe storms that struck the state recently.
+The Walmart Foundation has committed up to $250,000 in grants to the Hawaii Community Foundation and Lahui Foundation to support disaster relief and long-term recovery across the state following a recent series of severe storms.

-Two consecutive storm systems struck the islands beginning March 10 and again March 19, bringing catastrophic flooding, landslides, infrastructure damage and emergency evacuations.
+Two consecutive storm systems struck the islands beginning March 10 and 19, bringing catastrophic flooding, landslides, infrastructure damage and emergency evacuations.

-“The Walmart Foundation is dedicated to supporting Hawaii’s road to recovery by supporting those on the front lines,” said Julie Gehrki, president of the Walmart Foundation.
+“The Walmart Foundation is dedicated to supporting Hawaii’s road to recovery by supporting those on the front lines,” said Julie Gehrki, president.
 “Through these grants to the Hawaii Community Foundation and Lahui Foundation, we are putting resources directly into the hands of local organizations that have deep roots and impact in these communities.”

 [RELATED: Walmart Tests Neighborhood Market Rapid Remodels]